 In Canada, your credit score is a number between 300 and 900 that is assigned to you by a credit bureau (Canada’s two major credit bureaus are Equifax and TransUnion) and is used to tell lenders how you have dealt with available credit in the past.
 There are a few ways you can check your credit score.

 More recently, however, some new players in the mortgage space have started offering free credit score services.
 Mogo Mortgage, for example, offers a free score and monthly monitoring.
+So too does Borrowell.
+Both fintech startups also allow you to check your credit score, any time, for free.

 If you’ve paid all of your bills on time, had no major bankruptcies and generally don’t have more debt than you can reasonably afford to pay back, you should have a credit score above 680 – anything less and you’ll want to keep reading.